DenverDawgs18/MailMind2/map.md

 To Do List:

-Index on summary and inbox
 Homepage
-Email items to self w index
+Email items to self w index / put this in prod